PravarAnu/DSA/README.md

 - Push(For adding item into the stack.)
 - Pop(For removing the item from the stack.)
 - Peek or Top(Shows what is the top most item.)

+### Advantages:
+- It is easy to implement.
+- It can be implemented by array or linked list.
+- In the implementation through array there is no need of pointer which saves space.
+- In the implementation through linked list the stack can grow or shrink at the runtime.

+### Disadvantages:
+- In implementation through array, we can't increase or decrease the size of stack at the runtime.
+- In implementation through linked list, there is a need of extra memory due to pointers.

+### Real Life Examples:
+- In canteen the plates are stacked over one another.
+The plate which is at top is firstly removed and the last plate which was placed very firstly can remain in the stack for the longest time.